ethanabrooks/Obsidian/codemonkeys/design-doc-sketch.md

 - Components are tightly coupled, making experimentation difficult
 - Expensive localization stage causes rate-limiting bottlenecks
-- Long contexts from the Codemonkeys “Context” stage will exceed the limits of our in-house model.
+- Long contexts from the Codemonkeys "Context" stage will exceed the limits of our in-house model.
 - File-based data passing between stages adds unnecessary complexity
 - Need to support pseudo-rewards in order to debug credit assignment